 2) Frosting Glassware

-Frosting glassware isn’t a ‘technique,’ it’s more of a best practice.
-It doesn’t require any skill, you just need to know why you do it and how to do it.
+Frosting glassware isn’t necessarily a technique, but rather more of a best practice.
+It doesn’t require any skill, you just need to know why and how to do it.

-The reason why we chill glassware is because it helps keep cocktails crisp & cool for longer.
+The reason why we chill glassware is because it helps keep cocktails crisp and cool for longer.
 This is especially important for drinks served without ice, like a Martini or Manhattan.

-There are 2 mains ways to chill glassware.
-The first is by storing your glassware in a fridge/freezer.
-This will obviously keep the glasses cool.
-But often, there won’t be enough space in a bar’s fridge/freezer to store a bunch of glassware there.
+- Store your glassware in a fridge/freezer.
+This will obviously keep the glasses cool, but often, there won’t be enough space in a bar’s fridge/freezer to store a bunch of glassware there.

-So the second ‘technique’ is to fill the glass with ice & water before you start making the cocktail.
-By the time you’ve finished shaking or stirring, your glass should be adequately ‘cooled.’
+- Fill the glass with ice and water before you start making the cocktail.
+By the time you’ve finished shaking or stirring, your glass should be adequately cooled.
 Then just throw away the ice & water and your glass should be ready.

-Muddling is a cocktail making technique that’s used when you want to crush an ingredient to extract its juices & flavors.
+Muddling is a bartending technique that’s used when you want to crush an ingredient to extract its juices and flavors.
 It’s commonly used for ingredients like citrus wedges, softer fruits, and certain spices like ginger.